Astrophysics (Index)About

 tidal force

 If rotation or orbit causes the direction of such a tidal force to change over time, the (possibly slight) elasticity of a body allows work to be done changing its shape, dissipating energy through frictional heat (tidal heating), which can change the orbit and/or rotation of the bodies (labeled tidal acceleration, or in the cases when the acceleration is slowing, tidal deceleration or tidal braking).
-This is a minor source of heat within the Earth but significant for numerous of the solar system's moons.
+This is a minor source of heat within the Earth but significant for numerous solar system moons.
 Over time, the bodies can settle into a tidally-locked situation (tidal locking) where the bodies' rotation matches the orbit, i.e., the same face of the body always faces its orbiting partner.
 Such tidally-locked bodies include many solar system moons, including Earth's.

 Tidal equilibrium takes place when tidal forces bring bodies into an equilibrium state, e.g., when tidal forces no longer affect the kinematics, which can be the case with tidal locking.
 For some three-body systems, e.g., a star, its planet, and the planet's moon, an equilibrium state is never reached.